 Readers Will Use the Dominant Voice Technology

 I can get a pair of wireless earbuds for my phone from a lot of places.
 But I opted for Apple’s more expensive AirPods.
 Why?
 They integrate seamlessly with all my other Apple tech gadgetry.
 Apparently, I’m not alone in preferring them over other earbud options.
-In April 2019, research conducted by Counterpoint Research that found AirPods have 60 percent market share in Q4 of 2018.
+In April 2019, research conducted by Counterpoint Research found AirPods have a 60 percent market share in Q4 of 2018.

 I don’t use Alexa (yet), but lots and lots of people do.
 In fact, Amazon’s Alexa devices currently have the highest market share.
-According to a Marketing Land report, Amazon Alexa devices hold a 70 percent market share, Google Home has 25 percent, and Apple HomePod commands 5 percent in the U.S. However, by 2020, Statista predicts that by 2020, Google Home will make up 40 percent of the voice digital assistant market.
+According to a Marketing Land report, Amazon Alexa devices hold a 70 percent market share, Google Home has 25 percent, and Apple HomePod commands 5 percent in the U.S. However, Statista predicts that by 2020, Google Home will make up 40 percent of the voice digital assistant market.

 And how popular is Alexa as a product overall?
 In January 2019, TechCrunch reported that Amazon claims 100 million Alexa devices have been sold.
-Alexa was first released in 2014...
-5 years to the 100 million mark.
-For comparison, according to VisualCapitalist, it took the internet 7 years to reach 50 million users.
+Alexa was first released in 2014... five years to reach the 100 million mark.
+For comparison, according to VisualCapitalist, it took the internet seven years to reach 50 million users.
 The mobile phone took 12 years and the computer 14 years.
 True, voice assistants have built on these technologies so the comparison might not be fair.
 But 100 million Alexa installs is still an impressive number.

 What does this mean for authors?
 Well, you need to keep aware of what tech people are using to purchase and consume content like your books.
 If your work isn’t accessible through or isn’t compatible with these devices, you may find that your books are being left behind in favor of those that are.